thanhson1085/swagger-combined/README.md

 git clone https://github.com/thanhson1085/swagger-combined.git
 ```

-*Run*
+**And run:**
 ```
 cd swagger-combined
 node app.js
 ```

 ### Test
 In the default, swagger-combined run on port 3000 and included swagger-ui.
-So you just run http://localhost:3000 to see everything you need
+So you just run http://localhost:3000 to see everything you need.
+Or you can see swagger api at http://localhost:3000/docs

 ### License (MIT)
 Copyright (c) 2015 Nguyen Sy Thanh Son <thanhson1085@gmail.com>